The Bursar Office is responsible for billing and collection of tuition, fees, and other charges on the student account.

 Things you need to know:

-Communications: Email is the official form of University communications.
-The University, including the Bursar Office sends official and important messages to the student's Brown email account and it is expected that students read them.
-It is important for students to activate their Brown email account when they become a student and to check it on a daily basis for important information and announcements.
+Brown Email: The University, including the Bursar Office, uses email as the official form of communication.
+The Bursar Office sends official and important messages to the student's Brown email account and it is expected that students read them.

 Student Refunds: Refunds of account overpayments may be requested electronically.

-Authorized Users Access: Parents can view student account balances and make payments.
+Authorized User Access: Parents can view student account balances and make payments.

 Bookstore Purchases: Students may charge purchases to the students account.